Parkinson's disease and alcohol

 Next

-Is there a blood test for Parkinson's disease?
+Is there a blood test for Parkinson's disease diagnosis?